 What jobs can I get with an HND?

-The top ten professional or managerial jobs held by recent HND graduates include:
+The most popular professional or managerial roles held by recent HND graduates working in the UK include:

 How can I increase my chances of getting a job?